fzocola/MScF_Thesis/README.md

 # Credit Rating Transition Modeling

-## Can We Estimate the Probability that Issuers Become Fallen Angels or Rising Stars?
+## Can We Predict Whether Issuers Will Become Fallen Angels or Rising Stars?

 ### Abstract
 Credit-rating transitions, especially downgrades from investment-grade to high-yield ("fallen angels") and upgrades from high-yield to investment-grade ("rising stars"), can have a significant impact on the value of corporate bonds.